Department of Finance Code of Conduct

 Deputy Minister

-The deputy minister of a public sector organization has specific responsibilities under the PSDPA, including establishing a code of conduct for the organization, and an overall responsibility for fostering a positive culture of values and ethics in the organization.
-The Deputy Minister of the Department of Finance ensures that employees are aware of their obligations under the Values and Ethics Code for the Public Sector and this Code of Conduct.
-It must also be ensured that employees can obtain appropriate advice within the organization on ethical issues, including possible conflicts of interest.
+The Deputy Minister of a public sector organization has specific responsibilities under the PSDPA, including establishing a code of conduct for the organization, and an overall responsibility for fostering a positive culture of values and ethics in the organization.
+The Deputy Minister of the Department of Finance ensures that employees are aware of their obligations under the Values and Ethics Code for the Public Sector and this Code of Conduct, and that they can obtain appropriate advice within the organization on ethical issues, including possible conflicts of interest.

-The Deputy Minister ensures that this Code, the Values and Ethics Code for the Public Sector, the Directive on Conflict of Interest and the internal disclosure procedures are implemented effectively in the department, and are regularly monitored and evaluated.
+The Deputy Minister ensures that this Code, the Values and Ethics Code for the Public Sector, the Directive on Conflictof Interest and internal disclosure procedures are implemented effectively in the Department, and are regularly monitored and evaluated.

 Disclosure Protection Officer

-- Provide information, advice and guidance to public servants regarding the department’s internal disclosure procedures, including the making of disclosures, the conduct of investigations into disclosures and the handling of disclosures made to supervisors.
+- Provide information, advice and guidance to public servants regarding the Department's internal disclosure procedures, including making disclosures, conducting investigations into disclosures and handling disclosures made to supervisors.

 - Receive and record disclosures and review them to establish whether there are sufficient grounds for further action under the PSDPA.